learn-co-students/decision-trees-online-ds-ft-070620/README.md

 Image(graph.create_png())
 ```

-## Greediness
+### Greediness

 Decision trees will always split on the features with the most advantageous split.

 Take the above example.
-The algorithm never uses the is_dog or is_female columns.
-This could obscure valuable information held in those variables.
+The algorithm is almost exclusively using the `age_in_days` feature, potentially obscuring more-valuable information in `is_female` or `is_dog`

 We will see how to overcome greediness with Random Forests.

-## Feature Importances
+## 5. Feature Importances

-The fitted tree has an attribute called `ct.feature_importances_`.
+The fitted tree has an attribute called `dt.feature_importances_`.
 What does this mean?
 Roughly, the importance (or "Gini importance") of a feature is a sort of weighted average of the impurity decrease at internal nodes that make use of the feature.
 The weighting comes from the number of samples that depend on the relevant nodes.

 > The importance of a feature is computed as the (normalized) total reduction of the criterion brought by that feature.
 It is also known as the Gini importance. [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier.feature_importances_)